-The deadline for submission is March 8, 2013.
+The deadline for submission is Friday, January 26, 2018.

-Recipients will be notified on April 1, 2013.
+Recipients will be notified by or before Monday, March 9, 2018.

-The announcement of the Award winner(s) will be made at the annual GLHRC Conference in early April.
-The Award cycle runs for one calendar year-from April of the year the award is announced until April of the following year (i.e, from Conference to Conference).
+The announcement of the Award winner(s) will be made at the annual GLHRC Conference on Sunday, April 15, 2018.
+The Award cycle runs for one calendar year-from April of the year the award is made until April of the following year (i.e, from Conference to Conference).